Is my vagina really loose?

 You can tell your partner that he's incredibly misinformed.

 While permanent changes do not occur, temporary changes do happen during arousal.
 When a person with a vagina is relaxed and aroused, the vaginal canal loosens and the cervix pulls up to create more room in there.
-So things feel loose because you're aroused and because that's the way they're supposed to be when you're participating in penetrative activities that you want and are into.
-If you're "tight," that's a good sign that you're not aroused or that you're not really wanting or ready for penetration.
+So things feel loose because you're aroused and because that's the way they're supposed to be when you're inserting something into your body that you want and are into.
+If you're "tight," that's a good sign that you're not aroused or that you're not really wanting or ready for anything to be inserted into your vaginal canal.

-If your partner thinks that you should be tight during penetration or that you must be cheating if you're not tight, then he's the one that's wrong here, not you.
+If your partner thinks that you should be tight during vaginal or manual sex or that you must be cheating if you're not tight, then he's the one that's wrong here, not you.
 Your body is just responding the way that it should.
 Unfortunately, we've developed this cultural obsession with a) tightness being a good thing, and b) the state of a person's vagina as some indication of fidelity.
 Both of those are completely wrong.

 So let you're partner in on the truth.
 If he refuses to believe you, you're welcome to send him here and we'll tell him the same thing!
 And if he still doesn't like it, then your best bet is to find a new partner who understands the way that arousal works and wants you to enjoy sexual activity.